DLR-TS/gdal-xodr/README.md

 ```bash
 ogr2ogr -f "ESRI Shapefile" CulDeSac.shp CulDeSac.xodr
 ```
-OpenDRIVE datasets for testing can be found in the official [Download section](http://opendrive.org/download.html).
+OpenDRIVE datasets for testing can be found in the official [OpenDRIVE download section](http://opendrive.org/download.html).
 For advanced debug console output of those utility programs and the implemented drivers add `CPL_DEBUG=ON` to your running environment.

 ## General Development Notes
 To easily add new drivers to GDAL as shared libraries GDAL provides the GDALDriverManager with its [`AutoLoadDrivers()`](http://www.gdal.org/classGDALDriverManager.html#a77417ede570b33695e5b318fbbdb1968) function.
 The FileGDB driver serves as good orientation for shared library development in GDAL/OGR, see `RegisterOGRFileGDB()` in [`FGdbDriver.cpp`](../filegdb/FGdbDriver.cpp).
 Also consider the [FileGDB Building Notes](http://www.gdal.org/drv_filegdb.html).